edinburgh-napier/set09121/lectures/lecture8.md

 # State Pattern

-- Allows us to encapsulate an object's state within another object.
-- We can switch the state object at any time during runtime.
-    - Effectively changing the behaviour of the object.
+- Allows us to change the behaviour of the object when its internal state changes
 - For example the ghost in PacMan.
     - Current state is chase PacMan.
     - When PacMan eats a power pill the ghost changes state to evade PacMan.
     - When power pill timer runs out state changes back to chase PacMan.
-- The different behaviours are programmed in different objects.
-The ghost simply calls the state class when it updates.
+- The different behaviours can be programmed in different objects.
+- The ghost uses the behaviour specified in the state object when it updates.

 ---